Elasticsearch: Licensing changes

-In January 2021, Elastic announced that starting with version 7.11, they would be relicensing their Apache 2.0 licensed code in Elasticsearch and Kibana to be dual licensed under Server Side Public License and the Elastic License, neither of which is recognized as an open-source license.
-Elastic blamed Amazon Web Services (AWS) for this change, objecting to AWS offering Elasticsearch and Kibana as a service directly to consumers and claiming that AWS was not appropriately collaborating with Elastic.
-Critics of the re-licensing decision predicted that it would harm Elastic's ecosystem and noted that Elastic had previously promised to "never....change the license of the Apache 2.0 code of Elasticsearch, Kibana, Beats, and Logstash".
-Amazon responded with plans to fork the projects and continue development under Apache License 2.0.
-Other users of the Elasticsearch ecosystem, including Logz.io, CrateDB and Aiven, also committed to the need for a fork, leading to a discussion of how to coordinate the open source efforts.
-Due to potential trademark issues with using the name "Elasticsearch", AWS rebranded their fork as OpenSearch in April 2021.
+In January 2021, Elastic announced that starting with version 7.11, Elasticsearch and Kibana would be relicensed from Apache License 2.0 to a dual license under the Server Side Public License and the Elastic License, neither of which is recognised as an open-source license.
+Elastic stated the change was a response to Amazon Web Services (AWS) offering Elasticsearch and Kibana as a service without what Elastic described as adequate collaboration.
+Critics of the change noted that Elastic had previously promised never to alter the Apache 2.0 licensing of Elasticsearch, Kibana, Beats, and Logstash, and predicted the move would damage the ecosystem.

+AWS responded by announcing a fork of the projects to continue development under Apache License 2.0.
+Other members of the Elasticsearch ecosystem, including Logz.io, CrateDB, and Aiven, also committed to supporting a fork.
+Due to potential trademark conflicts with the name "Elasticsearch", AWS rebranded their fork as OpenSearch in April 2021.

-In August 2024 the GNU Affero General Public License was added to ElasticSearch version 8.16.0 as an option, making Elasticsearch free and open-source again.
+In August 2024, Elastic added the GNU Affero General Public License as a third licensing option for Elasticsearch starting with version 8.16.0.
+This made the software available under a free and open-source license once again alongside the two source-available options.

-Features

-Elasticsearch can be used to search any kind of document.
-It provides scalable search, has near real-time search, and supports multitenancy.
-"Elasticsearch is distributed, which means that indices can be divided into shards and each shard can have zero or more replicas.
-Each node hosts one or more shards and acts as a coordinator to delegate operations to the correct shard(s).
-Rebalancing and routing are done automatically".
-Related data is often stored in the same index, which consists of one or more primary shards, and zero or more replica shards.
-Once an index has been created, the number of primary shards cannot be changed.

-Elasticsearch is developed alongside the data collection and log-parsing engine Logstash, the analytics and visualization platform Kibana, and the collection of lightweight data shippers called Beats.
-The four products are designed for use as an integrated solution, referred to as the "Elastic Stack".
-(Formerly the "ELK stack", short for "Elasticsearch, Logstash, Kibana".)
+Architecture and features